Blog for February 2018 with Photographs of Pubs and Cycling

 By now we were very hungry but were fortunately in a good location for lunch.
 We were not too far from De Appelier on Citadellaan, a fabulous vegetarian restaurant where we have enjoyed fantastic lunches in the past.
 However, as we were in 'trying out new places' mode, we headed towards Ottergemsesteenweg to check out Hashtag Falafel.
 That's a name that will quickly date no doubt.
 However, the business is relatively new and is making a splash in the vegan world as the falafels are highly rated on sites like Happy Cow.
 And, indeed, we enjoyed one of the tastiest lunches for a ridiculously low price.
 Friendly service, top-notch falafel, free salad bar, homemade sauces - all for €5 each.
 What's not to like?

 After our excellent repast at Hashtag Falafel we headed towards the River Scheldt and headed northwards past riverboats and cruisers to the confluence of the Muinkscheldte, a straightening of the water route into the city.
 If you follow the route along Stropkaai look out for the cast-iron mooring posts with the clawing lion coat-of-arms dating from the late 19th century.
 This thoroughfare's name derives from Het Strop where an ancient tavern served those patronising a pleasure garden, the site of which was later occupied by a charitable institution.
-It is possible to use a cycle ramp beneath the main road but I took the above photograph from an elevated position to show both the canal and Ter Platen, the road we wanted to visit an excellent café.
+It is possible to use a cycle ramp beneath the main road but I took the above photograph from an elevated position to show both the canal and Ter Platen, where at Number 17 there is a rather fine café.

 The houses on Ter Platen facing the canal formed part of a late 19th century improvement scheme that replaced the slum dwellings of poor textile workers in what was a rough part of the city.
 The properties are modest in scale in comparison to some of the streets we have visited.
 Designed for the lower middle classes, this is however very good housing stock.
 Many of the properties have plastered neoclassical façades, many have projecting windows and some boast sgraffito panels.
 The canal route is lined with trees and the locals only have to wander a few metres to enjoy an evening in Bierhuis De Brouwzaele.

-De Brouwzaele stands on the junction of Ter Platen and William Wenemaerstraat, the latter commemorating the patrician and knight who, along with his wife Margaret de Brune, founded a hospital and almhouses for the poor of Gent.
+De Brouwzaele stands on the junction of Ter Platen and William Wenemaerstraat, the latter commemorating the patrician and knight who, along with his wife Margaret de Brune, founded a hospital and almshouses for the poor of Gent.
 He was killed by Robert of Cassel at Recklyn in July 1325.
 A sepulchral brass featuring the knight has survived and perhaps the brass rubbing of this should have been featured on the frontage of Bierhuis De Brouwzaele when it was recently repainted with the outline of a glass of Duvel.
-In my photograph I have cheekily added the knight to the corner of the building - just for a bit of fun.

 On the original sepulchral brass featuring William Wenemaer he is depicted with his drawn sword upraised, upon which there is an inscription along its length.
 Translated this reads "Erst while the devil quaked to see me drawn."
 Ironic perhaps that Duvel is now served here at Bierhuis De Brouwzaele.
 The street in front of the building has been improved since our last visit.
 Parking spaces in front of the café have been replaced by an enlarged pavement corner that facilitates an outdoor drinking space.
 This street realignment may have been the result of the construction of the new cinema across the road - a source of improved trade perhaps?